 “The key features that any accounting practice needs in order to get the most out of a CRM package are ease of use — if it’s not simple, it doesn’t get used…If each user can access the CRM natively while living and working in Microsoft Outlook, Word and Excel, overall adoption of the product will naturally increase.”

 Get more details about how CRM automation can help your firm do more – and do it better – by scheduling a demo.
-There won’t be any sales pitches, just the information you need to know to give your firm a break during tax season.
+There won’t be any sales pitches, just the information you need to know to make tax season easier for your firm.